-There are a few different variants of the Fire TV Stick (and even a few other Fire TV options), so it’s worth taking a second to make sure we’re clear on exactly what we’re talking about.
+There are a few different variants of the Fire TV Stick (and even a few other Fire TV options) that can be used with both smart and non-smart TVs, so it’s worth taking a second to make sure we’re clear on exactly what we’re talking about.
 The Fire TV Stick (on Amazon) and the Fire TV Stick 4k (also on Amazon) are both HDMI streaming sticks that require power.

-This isn’t automatically a problem, but for some there’s not a spare plug reachable.
-After all, this is your entertainment system…plug real estate isn’t cheap and if you have speakers, other set-top boxes, a video game console, you’ll run out of plugs quick.
-You can attach it to your TV over USB to try to get power over the micro-usb port, but that sometimes results in a nasty error message: “Insufficient USB power detected.”
+This isn’t automatically a problem, but for some, there’s not a spare plug reachable.
+You can attach it to your TV over USB to try to get power over the micro-USB port, but that sometimes results in an error message: “Insufficient USB power detected.”

-And if you’ve already seen our article on connecting a Fire TV Stick to a projector, you should know that the discussion around USB ports in this article applies to projectors as we.
-You can actually connect your Fire TV Stick to a soundbar as well (our guide) and you may be able to manage the power through that device’s USB port too.
+If you’ve already seen our article on connecting a Fire TV Stick to a projector, you should know that the discussion around USB ports in this article applies to projectors as well.
+You can connect your Fire TV Stick to a soundbar as well (our guide) and you may be able to manage the power through that device’s USB port too.

 How Will the Fire TV Stick Work Even If It Isn’t Getting Enough Power?

-So the Fire TV Stick has the equipment to power on and checks the power even when that power level isn’t quite high enough so that it can alert you.
-That’s great.
-It doesn’t solve the problem but at least we know for sure what the problem is.
-The cable can’t be the bottleneck, because the USB cable that comes with the Fire TV Stick works with the USB AC adapter, leaving only one variable: the power output from the TV.
+The Firestick powers on and checks power even when it’s insufficient, providing clarity on the issue.
+The cable can’t be the bottleneck, because the USB cable that comes with the Firestick works with the USB AC adapter, leaving only one variable: the power output from the TV.